model-driven-devops/mdd/exercises/cicd.md

 To exercise this workflow, lets try again to change the banner, but this time use the GitLab Web IDE to do it.

-3. Navigate to **Repository -> Files** and click on the `Web IDE` in the upper right hand corner.
+6. Navigate to **Repository -> Files** and click on the `Web IDE` in the upper right hand corner.

 ![Web IDE](gitlab-ide.png)

-4. In the file browser, navigate to `mdd-data/org/oc-banner.yml` and open the file.
+7. In the file browser, navigate to `mdd-data/org/oc-banner.yml` and open the file.

-5. Change the value of `login-banner` to "Unauthorized access is strongy discouraged!" and shift the line to the right two spaces.
+8. Change the value of `login-banner` to "Unauthorized access is strongy discouraged!" and shift the line to the right two spaces.

-6. Click `Create commit...` in the lower left hand corner.
+9. Click `Commit...` in the lower left hand corner.

 ![Update login banner](gitlab-commit.png)

-7. Leave the options `Create a new branch` and `Start a new merge request` selected, then click `Commit`.
-Optionially, you can add a commit message, or just leave the default.
+10. Leave the options `Create a new branch` and `Start a new merge request` selected, then click `Commit`.
+Optionally, you can add a commit message, or just leave the default.

-8. At the bottom of the page, click `Changes`, verify the changes you made and then click `Create merge request`.
+11. At the bottom of the page, click `Changes`, verify the changes you made and then click `Create merge request`.

 ![Create merge request](gitlab-mr.png)